Considering an upstairs laundry room? Why it's not just a case of popping a washing machine in the corner of your bathroom

 One of the most common complaints with upstairs laundry rooms is the noise they can generate.
 Even energy-efficient appliances can make a surprising racket when they are midway through a spin cycle.

-To counteract this, choosing a low-decibel washing machine is a good place to start.
-When shopping for new appliances, look for models with anti-vibration technology and well-balanced drums that reduce movement during cycles.
+Choosing a low-decibel washing machine is another good place to start when choosing your appliances.
+Look for models with anti-vibration technology and well-balanced drums that reduce movement during cycles.
 Some premium appliances even come with ultra-quiet settings.
 As Sophie Lane, product training manager at Miele GB, points out, “Miele washing machines have an extra quiet setting which means it will activate a rinse hold programme without the spin at 46dB – which is quieter than normal conversation.”

-If you’re not planning to upgrade your appliances just yet, anti-vibration pads – such as these Steady Spin Washing Machine Stabiliser Pads for £18.50 at Amazon – are a budget-friendly way to reduce excess noise from your machines.
+Anti-vibration pads – such as these Washing Machine Feet Pads from Amazon – are a budget-friendly way to reduce excess noise from your machines.
 They tuck neatly alongside your washing machine or dryer and help absorb movement before it travels through the floor.

 For even more peace and quiet, it’s a good idea to soundproof the room itself.
 Soundproofing the walls or adding acoustic insulation between floors can make a big difference, especially in older homes where noise tends to travel more easily.